roger-/PyInductor/README.md

 ![](http://i.imgur.com/y5D2L.png)

-(See `test.py`, which has some more random and probably broken examples!)
+See `test.py`, which has some random (and probably broken!) examples.

 # Credit and license